GabeScott/standard-works-vault/General Conference/1994 April - Teaching Children to Walk Uprightly before the Lord.md

 # Teaching Children to Walk Uprightly before the Lord

-*By By Ruth B. Wright - Second Counselor in the Primary General Presidency*
+By Ruth B. Wright - *Second Counselor in the Primary General Presidency*

 *Given in the April session of the 1994 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1994/04/teaching-children-to-walk-uprightly-before-the-lord?lang=eng)

-Sister Wilson carefully studied each young child as she entered the Primary classroom.
-How they have grown and developed since January, she thought.
+Sister Wilson carefully studied each young child as she entered the Primary classroom. *How they have grown and developed since January,* she thought.
 She gathered them around her and began her lesson.
 “You are each very special!
 You have learned so many things.
 You have learned to sit reverently and listen to our lessons.
 Why, you can even say your own prayers!”

-“Well of course,” responded Clayton, “I’ve already been on this earth five years!”
+“Well, of course,” responded Clayton, “I’ve already been on this earth five years!”

 Clayton’s lifetime seemed a very long time to him, and he saw no limits to what he could learn.
 Brothers and sisters, our children are eager to learn.
 They want to be taught.
 They need to be taught.

 The First Presidency has admonished all adult members of the Church to focus on children in an ongoing effort to help them learn to follow the teachings of the Savior.
 The purpose of “Focus on Children” is to direct the attention and efforts of adult members to care for children in a way that will enable them to have a strong foundation of testimony and faithfully live the gospel of Jesus Christ (see “Focus on Children, Guidelines and Suggestions”).
 When we consider all the eager young Claytons, we realize that this is an important and exciting responsibility.
 The First Presidency has suggested four goals to help us focus on children.
 The goals are one, to recognize the worth of our children; two, to activate children who are not participating in the blessings of the gospel; three, to teach children the gospel in such a way that they will understand and live it; and four, to ensure that children are prepared for and given the opportunity for baptism and ordination.
 I would like to focus my remarks on the third goal, teaching children the gospel in such a way that they will understand and live it.

 The Lord, through revelation, has taught us in section 68 of the Doctrine and Covenants that parents have the responsibility to teach and train their children in righteousness.
-Parents have been instructed to “teach their children to pray, and to walk uprightly before the Lord” (D&C 68:28).
+Parents have been instructed to “teach their children to pray, and to walk uprightly before the Lord” ([[D&C 68.28|D&C 68:28]]).

 What does it mean to walk uprightly before the Lord?
-The word upright is defined as honest, honorable, straightforward.
+The word *upright* is defined as honest, honorable, straightforward.
 Thus, to walk uprightly, our children need to choose to live in an honest, honorable, straightforward manner.
 Children who understand and live the gospel today can walk with assurance and joy and someday will enter the presence of the Lord, walking uprightly.

 Sometimes it isn’t easy as parents to teach our children.
 Sometimes we make mistakes.
 Our children may react with opposition to what we are teaching them.
 As parents, we should keep our desire to do our best, constantly show our love, and not blame ourselves if our children choose another way.

 In our efforts to help our children desire to walk uprightly before the Lord, we can ask ourselves three questions:

 One: What do we teach our children?
 It is essential that we teach them the gospel of Jesus Christ.
-“I am the way, the truth, and the life: no man cometh unto the Father, but by me” (John 14:6).
+“I am the way, the truth, and the life: no man cometh unto the Father, but by me” ([[John 14.6|John 14:6]]).
 I believe the scriptures are the main source to help us teach our children to walk uprightly.

 We need to help our children gain a sense of their relationship with Heavenly Father.
 They can know that each person is a literal child of God, that each is born with a divine birthright and unlimited potential.
 When my nephew was four years old, his father took great delight in asking him to repeat his name.
 Rich would ask, “Mark, what is your name?”
 Mark would stand up tall and answer with a happy grin, “My name is Mark Andrew Broadbent, Child of God.”
 When our children understand that Heavenly Father is real and that He loves and cares about each of them, they will want to walk uprightly.